Last Updated: March 31, 2024

 Jefferson Airplane

-Grace Slick first considered going into the music industry as career in 1965 after reading an article about a newly formed band Jefferson Airplane.
-Soon afterwards, she formed a band called The Great Society with her playing guitar and singing vocals, her husband on drums, his brother Darby Slick playing lead guitar, and David Miner on bass guitar.
-Soon after their first performance as a band, she wrote and composed the psychedelic piece "White Rabbit."
+Slick first considered going into the music industry as a career in 1965 after reading an article about the newly formed band Jefferson Airplane.
+Soon afterward, she formed a band called The Great Society.
+Grace played guitar and performed vocals, her husband played drums, his brother Darby Slick played lead guitar, and David Miner played bass guitar in the band.
+Soon after their first performance as a band, Grace wrote and composed the psychedelic piece "White Rabbit."
 It reportedly only took her half an hour to write the lyrics, which are a reflection of a drug-induced hallucinogenic experience.
 However, Slick has stated that she often read "Alice in Wonderland" as a child, so the work did serve as an influence.

 Commercial Success